reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/AzureDevOps-pipelines-selfhostedagents-federatedauthentication.md

 [Read more about clean options from 'Specify jobs in your pipeline'](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#workspace&wt.mc_id=MVP_308367)

-## Final code for Check in Solution github action
+## Final code for Check in Solution action for the build pipeline

 ```powerShell
 # Display the current branch